ClaytonHughes/d-tut/source/basics.rst

 but equivalent meta programming mechanisms.

 Syntactically, most C code is actually valid D.
-It should be noted that D defines a lot of things, which are undefined (or architecture-, implementation-defined) in C.
+It should be noted that D defines a lot of things which are undefined (or architecture-, implementation-defined) in C.
-For example, integer overflows wrap around in D, because that is what practically every architecture today does.
+For example, integer overflows wrap around in D because that is what practically every architecture today does.

 For Java Programmers